subhojoydey/Network-Scan-Automation-using-Openvas-Wapiti-Nmap/README.md

 ## Overview

-This script focuses on creating a detailed network security report of the whole network it is assigned to search in.
+This script focuses on automating the creation of a detailed network security report of the whole network it is assigned to search in.
 This focuses on using a open-source tool like openvas, wapiti and nmap to assess network vulnerability.
 However this is specifically used to run on Kali Linux which can be used to access older version of Openvas-CLI "omp" rather than "gvm-cli" which require the greenbone paid tool to access the GSA (Greenbone Security Assistant) - the GUI of Openvas.
 For the use of "gvm-cli" you need to install "gvm-tools" and "python-gvm" from git repositories through socket/ssh/tls connection.

 I would like to bring to your attention that openvas is results in broken installation a lot of time and gives traceback errors in your init file and python versioning errors.
 Proper installation of openvas through pip-env is recommended and avoid brokern installation.
 However openvas-check-status is not valid anymore and is not bering updated.

 Thus "omp" is recommended on Kali Linux.
 Read about "omp" through omp --help.

+We finally combine this report and gather other network information to create a detailed report.

 ## Pre-Requisites